 If the employee has medical restrictions, the supervisor will evaluate on a case-by-case basis whether the essential functions of the job can be performed.
-The supervisor shall coordinate with the ADA coordinator and document the request for accommodation and rationale for the decision.
+The supervisor may contact the Americans With Disabilities Act (ADA) coordinator for guidance.
+In any case, review by the ADA Coordinator is required if the supervisor is unable to accommodate the restrictions.
+The request for accommodation and rationale for the decision must be documented.

 The assistant vice president for Human Resources will ensure, as provided by the Appropriations Act, that a copy of the university's policies and procedures for granting extended sick leave is on file with the state auditor.

 04.12 The following applies to a university employee who resigns, is dismissed, or otherwise separated from university employment:

 a.
 If the individual transfers directly to another State of Texas agency and state employment is uninterrupted, accumulated sick leave will transfer with the individual and the gaining agency will honor it.
 Human Resources will provide appropriate documentation to the gaining agency upon request;